- The best outdoor keypad is ButterflyMX.

 An access control keypad is most effective outdoors when used at auxiliary entrances and doors or gates that only building residents and staff need to access.

-That said, you can use outdoor keypads in two ways:
+That said, you can use outdoor keyless locks in two ways:

 - As a standalone keypad access control device for a single entryway.